vkernel/vmware-scripts/terraform/NSX/NSX-Security-Framework/README.md

     - ICMPv4
 ```

-This approach can be combined with the custom port/protocol definitions:
+This approach can be combined with the custom port/protocol definitions.
+When you do this, both the predefined services AND the custom port/protocol will be included in the security rule:

 ```yaml
 - name: Example rule with custom and predefined services